TenSketch/Prabhat/content/about/About_Prabhat.md

 ---
 **_Aacharya Raghavendra J Prabhat:_**

-&emsp; &emsp; Aacharya Raghavendra J Prabhat hails from the culturally rich Lineage of Saint Poet Purandara Dasaru, Father of Carnatic Classical Music.
+Aacharya Raghavendra J Prabhat hails from the culturally rich Lineage of Saint Poet Purandara Dasaru, Father of Carnatic Classical Music.
 Often termed as an intellectual orator, Aacharya Raghavendra J Prabhat, is a writer, literati, director, philosopher, poet, Costume designer and one of Karnataka’s foremost cultural figures, well versed in diverse fields of music, dance, theatre, and spiritualism.

 An able cultural ambassador, Aacharya Raghavendra, has travelled the length and breadth of India and foreign countries like USA, Malaysia, Singapore, Switzerland, and the like, spreading the fragrance of the Indian culture and heritage.